techworkersco/twc-site-berlin/_events/tech-conference-2026.md

 ---
 ## Save the Date

 The 2026 works council election results has made it clear that last year's conference motto – "Tech Works Councils Are Here To Stay!" – was not just wishful thinking.
+Register [today with your works council](https://verdi-bub.de/seminare/konferenzen-und-tagungen/tech-conference)!

 ![Logo of TWC/Verdi with text: 2026 Tech Worker Conference for works council members (registration required and special seminar release under BetrVG §37(6)) on Friday, October 16 09:00-19:00 at Ver.di Bundesverwaltung Paula-Thiede Ufer 10](/assets/img/tech_conf_2026.png)